 Welford, Sibbertoft and Sulby Endowed School, West Street, Welford, NN6 6HU

 When there are more applications than there are places available, the governors will admit pupils according to the following criteria which are listed in order of priority.
-The governors will give priority to children with a statement of special educational needs which names the school.
+The governors will give priority to children with an EHC Plan which names the school.

 - Children in public care or previously in public care but immediately after being looked after became subject to an adoption, residence or special guardianship order.